 Enter a name for the Delegate, like quickstart, click the Small size.

-Click Download Script.
-The YAML file for the Kubernetes Delegate will download to your computer as an archive.
+Click Download YAML file.
+The YAML file for the Kubernetes Delegate will download to your computer.

 Open a terminal and navigate to where the Delegate file is located.